The Welder

 Our welder leaves our view, and returns with a ruler, to measure the length of her arm.

-Image: Tenor Sermon, from the Jazz Series by Romare Bearden, 1979.
+Image: Tenor Sermon, from the Jazz Series, Romare Bearden.
+1979.
 Color lithograph on paper.
-Smithsonian American Art Museum, Renwick Gallery.